Security Team

 • Server version disclosure

-• SPF / DKIM / DMARC misconfiguration without exploitability
+• SPF / DKIM / DMARC misconfiguration that cannot be exploited

 • Self-XSS